Why Screening Tests Are Important

 Screening for Type 2 Diabetes

-A fasting plasma glucose test is most often used to screen for diabetes.
-More and more doctors are turning to the A1C test, which tells how well your body has controlled blood sugar over time.
+A fasting blood sugar test, glucose tolerance test, or an AIC all can be used alone or together to screen for diabetes.
 Healthy adults should have the test every three years starting at age 45.
 If you have a higher risk, including high cholesterol or blood pressure, you may start testing earlier and more frequently.

 Human Immunodeficiency Virus (HIV)